andrewGhazi/malacoda/cran-comments.md

 This is a resubmission of this package (my first) after previous submission was rejected do to some initial problems.

 The words CRISPR, MPRA, barcodes, and gRNAs are all spelled correctly.
 These seem to be false positives from the spell-checker.
+We have used devtools::spell_check() and didn't spot any problems.

 * checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.